Advocacy, is it “just a phase”?

 By Carman Chew

 In this series, we seek to find out how COVID-19 has both challenged and blessed the various fields of activism in Singapore.
-While we’ve seen thus far how advocates for migrant worker rights transition and largely benefit from the online sphere, what about a movement which has seen a longer history of activism online?
+While we’ve seen thus far how advocates for migrant worker rights transition and largely benefit from the online sphere, what about a movement that has seen a longer history of activism online?

 LGBTQIA+ advocates are no strangers to the internet and many of its earliest organisations were first birthed in this space.
 Is the online sphere the safe haven many often associate it to be?
 And has it been as inclusive as it claims to be for all members of the community?